-(2) Special Additional Tariffs
+(2) SPECIAL ADDITIONAL TARIFFS

-In India, customs duties comprising the basic customs duties (applied tariff rates), countervailing duties, additional customs duties, special additional customs duty, and the education tax were collected by the customs authorities upon customs clearance.
-The rate of all these taxes put together was higher than the applied tariff rates that the Indian government claimed at the international negotiations such as the WTO.
+In India, customs duties comprising the basic tariff (whose rates were claimed to be applied tariff rates), countervailing duties, additional customs duties, special additional customs duties, and the education tax were collected by the customs authorities upon customs clearance.
+The rate of all these taxes put together was higher than the applied tariff rates that the Indian Government presented at the international negotiations such as the WTO.

-The Indian government introduced Goods and Service Tax (GST) on July 1, 2017 to unify indirect taxes such as countervailing duties, the additional customs duty, value added tax and the central sales tax.
+The Indian Government introduced (GST) on July 1, 2017 to unify indirect taxes such as countervailing duties, the additional customs duties, value added tax and the central sales tax.
 As a result, the basic custom duty, educational tax, GST, and GST additional tax (additional tax on high-quality goods and services) are imposed on imported goods and services.

-In addition, on February 2, 2018, the education tax (3%) imposed on the basic customs duties were abolished, and instead, the social welfare surcharge (3% on crude oil and high-speed diesel oil, 10% on other goods with some exceptions) has been introduced.
+In addition, on February 2, 2018, the education tax (3%) imposed on the basic customs duties were abolished, and instead, the social welfare surcharge has been introduced.